Ariel Sayegh is a writer-director who tells stories about control freaks who've lost all control.

 Ariel is passionate about over-the-top characters, outrageous real-life stories, and shallow things that are secretly deep.

-In 2020, Ariel's screenplay FRENEMY was featured on the Black List, an industry insider poll of the best un-produced scripts currently floating around Hollywood.
+In 2020, Ariel's screenplay FRENEMY was on the annual Black List, an industry insider poll of the best un-produced scripts currently floating around Hollywood.

 The potential of the script (and its take on the 2004 Lindsay Lohan-Paris Hilton feud) caught the attention of W Magazine, Vice, DAZED, and PAPER Magazine, which dubbed it "one of the buzziest entries on the list."

-Previously, she won the Bluecat Screenplay Competition and was a finalist in the Script Pipeline Competition.
-She also was selected for the 2021 Yes And...Laughter Lab.
+She is a winner of the Bluecat Screenplay Competition and has been a finalist in both the Final Draft Big Break (top 3) and Script Pipeline Competition (top 10.)
+She also was selected for the 2021 Yes And...Laughter Lab, sponsored by Comedy Central.

-Sayegh holds a BFA in Writing for Screen & Television and BA in Film Production from the University of Southern California, where she studied on a full-tuition merit scholarship.
+Ariel is the first to hold both a BFA in Writing for Screen & Television and B.A. in Film Production from the University of Southern California, where she studied on a full-tuition merit scholarship.
+She also received the Marguerite Roberts Screenwriting Award, given to a female writing student who demonstrates “integrity, generosity, and intellect” and a superior ability to portray women onscreen.
 Today, that kind of ambition drives her to defy her lactose intolerance and eat large amounts of cheese.

 Pronunciation: AHHH-ree-elle SAY-egg.